about-hugo/about-hugo.github.io/content/hugo/quick/index.md

 ---

+## How to Fork a Theme & Deploy it on GH Pages
-You can quickly get started with a deployed site on github by forking one of the example sites.
+You can quickly get started with a deployed site on github by forking one of the example sites:

 <!--more-->